Psycarlo/bip-321/README.md

 6. ✅ Required parameters (`req-*`) must be understood or URI is invalid
 7. ✅ Network-specific parameters (`bc`, `tb`, etc.) must match address network
 8. ✅ `pop` URI scheme must not be forbidden (http, https, file, javascript, mailto)
+9. ✅ If `expectedNetwork` is specified, all payment methods must match that network

 ## Browser Usage